-Coming up with creative content ideas on a regular basis is not an easy task and, yet – it’s essential for Google rankings and traffic growth.
+Coming up with creative content ideas on a regular basis is not an easy task, but it’s essential for traffic growth and Google rankings.

-A live, i.e. frequently update website, steady or rising traffic, longer session durations and higher click-through rates are some of the ways Google decides that your website is a great resource for your audience.
-As such, it gets a boost on search engine page results (SERPs).
+A frequently updated website, rising traffic, longer session durations and higher click-through rates (CTR) are some of the ways Google decides that your website is a great resource for your audience.

-This is why content matters, be it external such as social media content, or on-site such as blogs.
-It has the power to attract your audience to your site and keep it there.
+This is why social media content matters.
+It has the power to attract your audience to your site and keep them there.

-However, churning out new content ideas for a prolonged period of time takes its toll, and then your business is faced with either a total lack of new content or, worse – sub-par articles.
+However, churning out new content takes time and you may find that your business is faced with either a total lack of new content ideas or, worse – sub-par articles.

 Luckily, there are quick and effective solutions to this problem.